Zenshuii/.github/profile/README.md

 Zenshuii is a studio/company focused on blending technology and mindfulness.
 Our mission is to create apps and products that inspire calm, clarity, and personal growth.

 ## Projects
-- **Stoic App**: A modern app for practicing Stoicism and daily reflection. [stoic-app.com](https://stoic-app.com/)
+- **Stoic App** _(Coming Soon)_: A modern app for practicing Stoicism and daily reflection. [stoic-app.com](https://stoic-app.com/)
-- More apps and projects coming soon!
+- More apps and projects coming soon!- More apps and projects coming soon!

 ## Get Involved
 Interested in collaborating or joining the team?
 Reach out via [sim@zenshuii.com](mailto:sim@zenshuii.com) or connect on [Instagram](https://instagram.com/zenshuii).